AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/map-identities.md

 ---
 title: Map Identities | Getting Started with Adobe Experience Platform for Data Architects and Data Engineers
-description: In this video we will add identity fields to our schemas and create some new identity namespaces for our custom identities.
+description: In this lesson, we will create identity namespaces and add identity fields to our schemas.
 feature: profile
 topics:
 kt: 4348